benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   configuraion is listed first and is the most preferred, but the client does not support JMAP yet, or
-* the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or there is a problem in the OAuth2 flow with this provider, or
+* the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the configuration specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or there is a problem in the OAuth2 flow with this provider, or
-* the client has a specific policy to prefer another configuration, e.g. a STARTTLS config is listed before a direct TLS config, and the client has a policy of preferring direct TLS, or likewise the client prefers IMAP over POP3.
+* the client has a specific policy to prefer another configuration, e.g. a STARTTLS configuration is listed before a direct TLS config, and the client has a policy of preferring direct TLS, or likewise the client prefers IMAP over POP3.